Musiker15/chezza_plugins/Inventory/Plugins/shop/inventory v4/readme.md

-Just replace the files :)
+## Installation
+* Replace all files

+Now please restart the inventory and have fun :)